8 places that shaped the life of William Shakespeare

 Although the church runs a busy schedule of meetings and classes, visitors are today welcome to wander about the shadowy interior, admiring the many Tudor-era monuments dotted about.
 Look out for the Shakespeare window in the nave, a feature that commemorates his association with the church.

-Shakespeare is most often associated with the Globe on Bankside, but we know that his plays were also performed at the nearby Rose.
+Shakespeare is most often associated with the Globe theatre on Bankside, but we know that his plays were also performed at the nearby Rose.
 Philip Henslowe, the theatre impresario, built the playhouse on the site of a Bankside tenement in 1587.
 Bankside was notorious for its brothels and gambling dens, and is usually described as the entertainment district of the early modern era.

 Shakespeare’s early play, Henry VI, part I, was performed at the Rose in 1592, and on 24 January 1594 it was the venue for his gruesome tragedy Titus Andronicus.
 Whether the blood-soaked action of the play delighted or appalled those first playgoers is unknown.